O (Omarion song): Chart performance

 "O" debuted at number 68 on the Billboard Hot 100 the week of January 22, 2005.
 Eight weeks later, it peaked at number 27 the week of March 19, 2005 and stayed there for two weeks.
 It stayed on the chart for twenty weeks.

 Music video

 Directed by Chris Stokes (who previously directed Omarion in the 2004 film You Got Served), the video features Omarion going over to a girl's house and getting intimate with her.
 Intercut are scenes of Omarion dancing on the roof of an apartment with his friends, a woman or by himself.
 The video won the BET Award for Viewer's Choice at the BET Awards 2005.

 Live performances

 Omarion first performed "O" and "Touch" at the 2005 BET Awards on July 28, 2005.
-The performance was Military-themed with Omarion and the dancers dressed in Army outfits.
-He performed the song again at the 2005 American Music Awards on November 22, 2005, as part of a medley with Bow Wow's "Like You" and "Let Me Hold You".
+The performance was military-themed with Omarion and the dancers dressed in Army outfits.
+He performed the song again at the 2005 American Music Awards on November 22, 2005, as part of a medley with Bow Wow and Ciara's "Like You" and "Let Me Hold You".